bornkiller/stream-assert-gulp/readme.md

 ## API

-Builder for asserting gulp stream.
+Build for asserting gulp stream.
 Constructed stream will emit `end` after stream assert, without any augument for success, with assertion error as first argument for fail.

 ### Assertion
 Assertion is a funtion with each file as the first argument, just assert the file.
 For example: